 Finally, I noticed a sign pointing to Terminal 1.
 To change terminals, you go out to the sidewalk and catch a circulator bus.
 I hopped aboard after a 5 minute wait, and the bus headed off to Terminal 1, which, as it turns out, is far enough away to be on another continent.
 We left the airport, got on the expressway, and eventually, re-entered the airport.
 This added 15-20 minutes overall, and in the end, wasn’t much more convenient than had I taken the Metro.

 Once inside Terminal 1, I recognized the layout, and bag check, security, and passport control were easy.
-Note that if you want to go shopping or find a wider array of restaurants, you must do that before passport control.
-There are signs reminding you of this, don’t ignore them.
 Once through passports, you are in a small area with one cafe and a large, over-priced duty-free shop.